tjpc3/DiscordBotTutorials/README.md

 If you save it now and run `node index.js`, you should be able to use a new command!

 ![](https://media.giphy.com/media/3oFzmiRPJUbqa5L2yA/giphy.gif)
-So again, what do these lines do? `else if (msg.content == ";;nuke")` checks to see if the messsage content is equal to ";;nuke" only if the first check of ";;ping" didn't work.
-This makes it so if the message is equal to ";;ping" it wont later try to check to see if it's equal to ";;clear".
+So again, what do these lines do? `else if (msg.content == ";;nuke")` checks to see if the messsage content is equal to `;nuke` only if the first check of `;;ping` didn't work.
+This makes it so if the message is equal to `;;ping` it wont later try to check to see if it's equal to `;;nuke`.
 Next `msg.channel.bulkDelete(100);` gets the channel the message was sent in and runs the `bulkDelete` function.
 This function takes in a number, and deletes that many messages from the channel.
 (Note: Your bot will need to have the "Manage Messages" permission on your server in order for this to work.)
 Since we give it the number 100, it's going to delete 100 messages.

 And there you go!
 You now have a simple bot that logs into discord and can perform basic moderation functions.
 Here's what your code should look like all together.